 Logistics was not an area that Alex had any interest in, but soon learned of the opportunities for rewarding employment afterwards.
-He graduated with a degree in logistics from the University of Huddersfield in 2017
+He graduated with a degree in logistics from the University of Huddersfield

 How did you get your job?

 Initially I was offered this role through successful work on the NOVUS industrial placement programme at DHL during my third year at university.
 The application to this was a series of online tests, a couple of telephone interviews and an assessment centre involving interviews, group exercises and presentations.
 The process is similar to applying for the graduate scheme directly.
 The feeling of self-accomplishment makes the long and tough application process worth it.